 BA, with highest honors, 1991, Yale University

-Leigh Goodmark is the Director of the Clinical Education and Family Law Clinic and Co-Director of the Center on Applied Feminism at the University of Baltimore School of Law.
-Professor Goodmark joined the faculty in 2003.
-Prior to joining the faculty, she directed the Children and Domestic Violence Project at the American Bar Association's Center on Children and the Law.
+Previously, Professor Goodmark was the Director of the Clinical Education and Family Law Clinic and Co-Director of the Center on Applied Feminism at the University of Baltimore School of Law, where she had been a faculty member since 2003.
+Prior to joining the faculty at the University of Baltimore, she directed the Children and Domestic Violence Project at the American Bar Association's Center on Children and the Law.
 She previously taught in the Families and the Law Clinic at the Catholic University of America, Columbus School of Law.
 She also practiced family law in the District of Columbia at Bread for the City and Zacchaeus Free Clinic, a holistic neighborhood service center, and was the recipient of a Skadden Arps Fellowship.
 After graduating from Stanford Law School, Professor Goodmark clerked for the Hon.
 Robert G. Doumar of the United States District Court, Eastern District of Virginia.